atsomgawaxi/atsomgawaxi/README.md

 ---------------------------

-arduino and c++ freak
+3d printing and pentesting freak
-forking funny repositories
-pentester